Protoncracker/ErgoMonitor/docs/README.md

 ### Quick Reference to Key API Endpoints

+NOTE: In order to use the ErgoMonitor's internal API system, you must have the **Insider API** setting configurated.

 Here's an overview of essential ErgoMonitor API endpoints, including examples of how to use them:

 #### Retrieve System Metrics